donbright/piliko/README.md

 coordinates                        coordinates

-Distances are fundamental          Quadratic Forms (Quadrance) sqrt(x^2+y^2)                      are fundamental. x^2+y^2
+Distances are fundamental          Quadratic Forms (Quadrance) sqrt(x^2+y^2)                      are fundamental. x^2+y^2.
-                                   Distance = square root of Quadrance.

-Circles are specified              Circles are specified by rational by radius & center                 center and by radius squared.
+                                   Distance is derived from Quadrance by
+                                   finding a square root, which is not always possible if it's not a perfect square

-The point 1,1 is on                There is no circle centered at a circle with center 0,0           0,0 containing the point 1,1
+The point 1,1 is on                There is no circle centered at a circle with center 0,0           0,0 containing the point 1,1 with a rational
+                                   radius

-Any line with points inside        Some lines with points inside the circle intersects the          the circle won't intersect it. circle
+Any line with points inside        Some lines with points inside the circle intersects the          the circle won't intersect it circle                             at rational points in x,y coordinates

-Infinite series approximations     Only finite numbers are used. are used in calculations.
+Infinite series approximations     Finite bit-width numbers are are used in calculations.          considered the base of calculations

-e + pi might be rational           e and pi are both infinite or might not be                    series, so the question is moot.
+e + pi is considered as            e and pi are both infinite series a number (of unknown nature)       so an attempt is made to avoid them

 Angles are used to measure         Spread is used (sin squared) line separation